muonlineph/sigs/README.md

 The original website was hosted on Google Sites, Free Webs, and Photobucket before the services shut down or changed their free hosting policies.

-The animated GIFs and large reference graphics files are now hosted on Firebase Storage to save space on GitLab.
+The animated GIFs and large reference graphics files are now hosted on Firebase Storage to save space on GitHub.
 References to original assets that are still available on Photobucket are retained.

 **NOTE:** The original site templates use static files and outdated HTML/JS approaches.
 Some functionality on various pages may not work on modern browsers.